Davide64-dev/FEUP_FSI_CTF/LOGBOOK8.md

 # SQL Injection LogBook

-This logbook pretends to documentante the work that was made in the SQL Injection lab, deduce some conclusions, identify the errors that were commited as well as to suggest the mosifications that would make the system secure to this type of attacks.
+This logbook documents the exploration and findings in the SQL Injection lab.
+It aims to analyze the vulnerabilities, identify errors, and propose modifications to enhance system security against such attacks.

 ## Task 1

-This first task is to adapt to the environment.
-We must use:
+The initial task involves adapting to the environment using the MySQL command line:

 ```sh
 mysql -u root -pdees
 ```

-and then we can use this
+Followed by listing the tables:

 ```sh
 show tables;